ckatsulis/Getting-and-Cleaning-Data/README.md

 #### Part 2:
 1. Using the originall merged data frame, split based on subject number and then calculate the average across each variable.
-2. Output this calculated and summerized data frame to a csv file
+2. Output this data frame to a tab seperated .txt file
 3. Included in github is the head of this output including 1000 rows of data. (part2_output.head.txt)

 ##### File details: